Omni Calculator logo

 Determining the screen brightness

 The next step in setting up the perfect home cinema is to choose the proper projector to ensure correct brightness levels.
-First, you need to input the following values:
+First, you need to click on the Viewing brightness heading of our tool and input the following values:

 • Projector brightness - You can find it in the manufacturer's specifications of your projector.
 It is expressed in ANSI lumens and describes how bright the image projected by the device is.